Statistics

 Published on Mar 5, 2026

-Monthly monitoring of the main macroeconomic forecasts on inflation, activity, exchange rate, rates and external indicators.
+Monthly monitoring of the main macroeconomic forecasts on inflation, activity, exchange rate, interest rates and external indicators.

 Executive Summary

-This report, published on March 5, 2026, disseminates the results of the survey carried out between February 25 and 27, 2026, involving 46 participants, including 34 local and international consulting firms and research centers and 12 financial institutions in Argentina.
+The report, published on March 5, 2026, discloses the results of the survey conducted from February 25 to February 27, 2026.
+It includes estimates from 46 analysts, 34 of which are local and international consulting firms and research centers, and the other 12 are financial institutions from Argentina.

-In the second survey of the year, REM participants estimated monthly inflation of 2.7% for February (+0.6 p.p. compared to the previous REM).
-Those who best projected this variable in the past (Top 10) also reported inflation of 2.7% per month for February (+0.5 p.p. compared to the previous REM).
-Regarding the Core CPI, the REM participants as a whole placed their estimates for February at 2.5% (+0.4 p.p. compared to the previous REM).
-The Top 10 estimated core inflation of 2.5% per month for the second month of the year (+0.4 p.p. compared to the previous REM).
+In the second survey of 2026, analysts estimated a monthly inflation rate of 2.7% for February (+0.6 p.p. against the previous REM).
+Top-10 analysts (those who most accurately forecast this variable in the past) also predicted a monthly inflation rate of 2.7% for February (+0.5 p.p. against the previous REM).
+Regarding the core CPI, REM participants estimated 2.5% for February (+0.4 p.p. against the previous REM).
+Top-10 analysts expected a monthly core inflation rate of 2.5% for February (+0.4 p.p. against the previous REM).

-The open unemployment rate for the fourth quarter of 2025 was estimated by those who participate in the REM at 6.7% of the Economically Active Population (unchanged from the previous REM).
-The REM participants as a whole expect a rate of 6.7% for the fourth quarter of 2026 (+0.1 p.p. compared to the previous survey).
-For its part, the Top 10 estimates rates of 6.7% and 6.8% for the fourth quarters of 2025 and 2026, respectively.
+The estimate for the unemployment rate in the economically active population was 6.7% for the fourth quarter of 2025 (unchanged against the previous REM), while REM analysts forecast an unemployment rate of 6.7% for the fourth quarter of 2026 (+0.1 p.p. against the previous REM).
+In turn, top-10 analysts forecast rates of 6.7% and 6.8% for the fourth quarters of 2025 and 2026, respectively.